-- A compact refutation table. - Storing at each depth of search the moves which seem to be causing the most cutoffs, i.e., so called killers. - Currently, store two most recent cutoffs at this depth. - The next time the same depth in the tree is reached, the killer moves are retrieved and used first in searching, if it is valid in the current position. - Comment: - It is plausible to record more than one killer move.
-However, the time to maintain them may be too much. - Most search engines now record 2 killer moves.
+- A compact refutation table. - Storing at each depth of search the moves which seem to be causing the most cutoffs, i.e., so called killers. - Currently, store two most recent best moves at this depth. - The next time the same depth in the tree is reached, the killer moves are retrieved and used first in searching, if it is valid in the current position. - Good codes can be written to efficiently maintain the latest two best moves at depth i in KILLER[i, 0] and KILLER[i, 1]. - Always make sure KILLER[i, 0] occurs before KILLER[i, 1]. - if b == KILLER[i, 0] then